-A Guide for Empowering ALL Children to Overcome the Victimhood Narrative and Discover Their Own Pathway to Power
+The Four Point Plan (F.R.E.E.) for ALL Children to Overcome the Victimhood Narrative and Discover Their Pathway to Power

 How can we empower America’s children?
 That question has driven Ian Rowe throughout his career.
 He served ten years as CEO of Public Prep, a network of charter schools in the South Bronx, and held senior roles at places such as the White House, the Bill & Melinda Gates Foundation, and MTV.
 At each juncture, he noticed that young people—especially those from minority and underprivileged backgrounds—were receiving and unfortunately often absorbing a cultural narrative that devastated their chances of success.
 Moreover, they were growing up in communities with high concentrations of fragile families, lack of school choice, declines in religiosity, and significant unemployment.

 The debilitating narrative combined with their challenging conditions communicated to young people that they were victims of forces beyond their control, that their destinies were not up to them.
 Rowe resolved to promote a rewrite of the victimhood narrative and to champion a change in institutions.
 An overhaul of both, he realized, is the only way to impress upon children that they have the power to live the lives of their choosing.